The plot of a romance novel is guaranteed to end happily and according to Dr Jodi McAlister,

 Drawing on theology, in this book I want to suggest a new definition of the romance novel to complement other definitions which focus on structural elements: modern popular romances are novels whose authors have assumed pastoral roles, offering hope to their readers through works which propagate faith in the goodness and durability of love.

 At the beginning of 2020 I had been working on this book for some time.
-I put it online now, in incomplete form, because perhaps something in it will be of use to others now, and there are no guarantees about the future.
-The initial four chapters, which form its core, are complete, though I welcome the thoughts and opinions of others because this book is an attempt to understand more not just about romance novels, but also about their readers and authors.
-I hope to continue the process of writing and editing it online and, if I complete it, make it freely available in a variety of formats.
+I put it online now because perhaps something in it will be of use to others now, and there are no guarantees about the future.
+I welcome the thoughts and opinions of others because this book is an attempt to understand more not just about romance novels, but also about their readers and authors.
+I hope to continue the process of editing it online and, perhaps, make it freely available in a variety of formats.